Tnnidm/Tnnidm/README.md

 ## Hi, I’m @Tnnidm

-- 👋 Hi, I’m a second-year graduate in SJTU
+- 👋 Hi, I’m a third-year graduate in SJTU
-- 👀 I’m interested in edge computing, cloud native and more distributed systems
+- 👀 I’m interested in edge computing, cloud native, and more distributed systems
 - 🌱 I’m currently doing some researches and projects on container orchestration in edge computing systems
 - 📫 How to reach me
   - Email tnnidm@foxmail.com